babylm/evaluation-pipeline-2023/README.md

 This code provides the backend for the BabyLM Challenge's evaluation pipeline.

-We provide support for zero-shot evaluations on BLiMP, as well as scripts for fine-tuning HuggingFace-based models on GLUE tasks.
+We provide support for zero-shot evaluations on BLiMP, as well as scripts for fine-tuning HuggingFace-based models on GLUE and MSGS tasks.

 We also provide a [Colab demo](https://colab.research.google.com/drive/1HX2D3wztO81tKcqCeV_ecRcEUseBVuTc?usp=sharing) of the evaluation pipeline as a demonstration of how to use the code.